guptagroupstm/MacroQueue/docs/_sources/Tutorials/Expanding/Expanding.rst.txt

 When inputing numerical parameters, you may simultaneously add several items to the queue in three ways.

-- You may input either 1,3,7,9 or 1;3;7;9 and 4 macros will be added to the queue, each with a different value of the parameter.
+- You may input lists of values (e.g. 1,3,7,9) and macros with each value will be added to the queue.

 .. image:: ./Expanding1.png